In this post we’ll be performing a walk-through of the installation of lnd,

 Docker Build

-An alternative method of installing and running lnd
+An alternative method of installing and running lnd is provided by the lnd project’s

 docker